oils-for-unix/oils/doc/eggex.md

  - **libc** supports POSIX ERE syntax.
 The `dot` aka `.` matches any character, except NUL ([most of the time](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap09.html#tag_09_03_06)).

-   If setting the `reg_newline` flag (to search within lines) newline characters will be considered before applying the expression (none left to match).
+   Only if setting the `reg_newline` flag (i.e. to search *within* lines) the newline characters will practically be considered *before* applying the expression to each line, so there will be no newline characters left to match the dot in this mode.

  - **musl** (todo)